jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Our medical system's complexity reflects the rapid growth of our technological ecosystem.
 In just decades, medical knowledge has exploded: penicillin varieties increased from 6 to 50, known cancers expanded from 50 to 350, and treatment options multiplied exponentially.
 The fundamental question is how can doctors or patients navigate this complexity when we lack systematic evidence collection?

 Consider Dylan's experience with trucks: In the 1960s, vehicles had around 20 semiconductors; now they have up to 5,000, each a potential point of failure that caused his fire.
+In that time period the average person went from having a home telephone, radio, and TV, to the dozens of devices that fill our homes today.
 Without comprehensive reporting or access to engineering data, individuals are left navigating increasingly complex technological landscapes blindly.

 While using technology feels similar across professions—for patients, doctors, adjusters, and drivers—the underlying technological evolution has far outpaced our ability to comprehend it.